 An annual day of service with Flower City Habitat for Humanity and the Kimble family in memory of their son and brother, Brian Kimble.
 Brian was a passionate young Habitat for Humanity supporter who died in 2004.
-This year marks the 10th anniversary of the Brian Kimble Memorial Habitat Day.
+2018 marks the 11th anniversary of the Brian Kimble Memorial Habitat Day.
 The Kimble family continues to raise funds in Brian's memory to support Flower City Habitat's mission of putting God's love into action by bringing partners together to build homeownership, communities, and hope.

 A Message from the Kimble Family

 Since 2007, our family has had the privilege and joy of hosting the Brian Kimble Memorial Habitat Day.
 Every year, on the first Saturday of December, we join together with a group of about 20 friends and spend the day working on Habitat homes.
 We have been involved in just about every aspect of construction – installing basement wall forms, painting, insulation, siding, framing, drywall, roof trusses, plumbing, electrical and house rehabs.